managedbyq/mbq.apitools/README.md

 * `many`
 	* Defaults to `False`.
 Pass in `True` if multiple values are allowed for the field. `many=True` will result in a list of values on the parsed params/payload.
 	* For query parameters, this will support both comma separated values under a single arg (`?order_ids=1,2`) and multiple instances of the arg `(?order_ids=1&order_ids=2)`.
-	* For payloads this means a list of values is expected.
+	* For payloads, a list of values is expected.
 	* When used with `validate` and/or `transform`, these functions will be applied to each individual value.
+* `param_name`
+	* Use sparingly.
+It's to be used if the incoming query parameter will have a different name than the field name in the schema.
+For example, if the incoming query parameter will be specified as `?state=foo`, but you would like it to be `order_state` under `request.params`, you would do: `{"order_state": fields.String(param_name="state")}`

 The available fields and their custom arguments are:
 * `Bool`